 so that, having been justified by His grace, we might become heirs having the hope of eternal life.

 One way to look at it is that Christians “have eternal life” in the sense that we have “the hope of eternal life.”
 However, that’s a limited view because born-again believers literally possess eternal life — “the life of the age to come” — in our regenerated spirits.
 In other words, we have eternal life inwardly, but not outwardly.
 As such, receiving spiritual rebirth through the gospel of Christ is merely the first part of a two-part process.
 The second and final step is to receive an awesome imperishable body at the bodily resurrection of the righteous — the Rapture and the first resurrection (1 Thessalonians 4:13-17 & Revelation 20:4-6).
-This is covered in Sheol Know.
+This is covered in SHEOL KNOW in this chapter.

 Speaking of the second and final step, Jesus makes it clear that eternal life is to be obtained in the age to come: